 Savills Barbers of Sheffield is famous worldwide for being a time-warp back to the 1930s where gentlemen’s barbers were respected craftspeople and confidants.
 A personal and individual service to each customer was key and copaceticness abounded.
 Savills attitude, look and style all combine to give an experience unlike any other but they found that the current selection of styling products they were using didn’t quite fit in with their ethos…they were just not Copacetic enough.
 So they decided to invent their own!
 The Copacetic Gentlemen’s Grooming brand was born and was soon developing paste, wax, pomade and other mysterious substances which we didn’t even know were a thing.

 Copacetic Gentlemen’s products (as well as equipment such as combs, scissors and aprons) were initially used only in Savills and sold to their own customers, but it soon became clear that other like-minded barbers around the world were in similar need – so the range was made available to them as well, in distinctively branded packaging.
-Copacetic proucts were sold to barbers for their own use but they were also selling them on to their own customers, as Savills themselves had been doing.
-As sales increased Savills decided to start selling the Copacetic range online and a website was commisioned.
+Copacetic products were sold to barbers for their own use but they were also selling them on to their own customers, as Savills themselves had been doing.
+As sales increased Savills decided to start selling the Copacetic range online and a website was commissioned.

 Unfortunately, the initial results were less than copacetic and the team reached out to us for help.